V. Subbiah: Early activism

 Born and raised in Pondicherry in balija family, Subbiah studied at the Calve College High School, but he was expelled from the school after organizing an agitation.
 The expulsion was however revoked as students and parents had protests against the decision.
 During the early phase of his political career, Subbiah was influenced by Mahatma Gandhi and joined the Indian National Congress.
 He founded the Harijan Sevak Sangh in 1933.
 Moreover, he launched a publication called Sutantiram ('Independence').
 Soon he was recruited into the communist movement after having befriended Amir Hyder Khan and S.V.
 Ghate.
 He took part in agitations in different areas of the Madras Presidency.
 He was jailed both by French and British colonial authorities, and moved underground when not in jail.

 Labour organiser

 In 1935 Subbiah organized a union of thousands of textile workers in Pondicherry.
-In July 1936, twelve textile workers were killed as French police opened fire on demonstrators in a bid to qualm the agitations of the union.
+In July 1936, twelve textile workers were killed as French police opened fire on demonstrators in a bid to quell the agitations of the union.
 The killings sparked uproar.
 Nehru asked Subbiah to travel to Paris to negotiate directly with the French government.
 Subbiah did so, and in Paris he was able to reach an agreement guaranteeing a law for an 8-hour day for the workers in French India.